 - Transfer the apples to a resealable container and pour the remaining poaching liquid over top.
 Transfer to the fridge and chill overnight.

-- Take the challah dough out of the fridge 3 hours before forming the tarts.
+- Take the challah dough out of the fridge 1 hour prior to forming the tarts.
 Once the dough has reached room temperature and risen slightly, punch the dough down again.
 Transfer the dough to a floured surface and roll it out to a 1/2 an inch thickness.

 - Using a biscuit cutter, punch out 12 circles.
 You may have to roll out the scraps a couple of times to get the full 12.
 Using a rolling pin, expand each circle a little to accommodate the apples.
 Place a poached apple half in the center of each challah circle.
 Transfer the tarts to two large baking sheets lined with parchment paper or a silicone mat.
 Cover with tea towels and let rise for an hour and a half.